-Parm Gill, Member of Provincial Parliament for Milton, is a diligent advocate for public safety and maintaining equality in the community and Ontario.
+Parm Gill, MPP for Milton, is a diligent advocate for public safety and maintaining equality in the community and Ontario.
 Parm was appointed to Cabinet in 2021, and currently serves as the Minister of Citizenship and Multiculturalism.

 Prior to his work in public service, Parm was involved in numerous family businesses in the manufacturing and hospitality industries.
 Parm studied at the Ivey School of Business at Western University, earning his Master of Business Administration degree.